Technology Function Assessment

 What does transformation actually cost? ›

 Diagnose: $5,000 AUD plus GST.
 Two weeks embedded with your team.
-You get a complete picture of what's broken and exactly how we'd fix it.
+You get a complete picture of what is broken and exactly how we would fix it.
 This investment is credited toward Transform if you commit within 14 days and prepay the remaining $55,000.

 Transform: $60,000 AUD total plus GST.
 Six months of weekly embedded work to rebuild your team's operating system, elevate your CTO, and create lasting capability.
 If you move from Diagnose to Transform within 14 days, you pay $55,000 (the $5,000 diagnostic fee is credited).
 This is the core engagement where transformation happens.

 Ascend: $5,000 AUD per month plus GST.
 Ongoing executive alignment after Transform finishes.
-Keeps momentum steady and ensures the function doesn't slide backwards.
+Keeps momentum steady and ensures the function does not slide backwards.

 Most people use Diagnose to prove to themselves this will work before committing to the full engagement.
 Think of it as a $5,000 test drive that costs you nothing if you decide to proceed.
 Some go straight to Transform if the situation is urgent and the fit is obvious after the assessment.

-Why publish your pricing when most consultants don't? ›
+Why publish your pricing when most consultants do not? ›

-Because you deserve to know what you're considering before we ever talk.
+Because you deserve to know what you are considering before we ever talk.

 Most firms hide pricing because they want you emotionally invested before you find out what it costs.
-They're hoping that by the time you hear the number, you're already sold.
+They are hoping that by the time you hear the number, you are already sold.

-If you look at these numbers and think "absolutely not", you've saved us both 30 minutes.
-If you look at them and think "that's significant but potentially worth it if the transformation is real", then book the assessment.
+If you look at these numbers and think "absolutely not", you have saved us both 30 minutes.
+If you look at them and think "that is significant but potentially worth it if the transformation is real", then book the assessment.

-What if the budget genuinely isn't there right now? ›
+What if the budget genuinely is not there right now? ›

-Then be honest about that in the assessment and we'll figure out if there's a path forward or if you should wait.
+Then be honest about that in the assessment and we will figure out if there is a path forward or if you should wait.

 But first, be brutally honest with yourself about whether this is actually a budget problem or a priorities problem.

 Most businesses can afford this.
-What they're really saying is "we haven't decided this is more important than the other things we're spending money on right now."
+What they are really saying is "we have not decided this is more important than the other things we are spending money on right now."
 Which is completely fair.
 You get to set your priorities.

-The real question is what the cost of NOT fixing this adds up to.
-If your technology team is underperforming, what's that costing you every quarter?
+The real question is what the cost of not fixing this adds up to.
+If your technology team is underperforming, what is that costing you every quarter?
 Delayed launches.
 Missed opportunities.
 Leadership time wasted.
 Team morale dropping.
-Strategic initiatives you can't even attempt because technology is too unreliable.
+Strategic initiatives you cannot even attempt because technology is too unreliable.

-For some businesses, that cumulative cost is 10x what transformation costs.
-For others, the pain isn't quite there yet.
+For some businesses, that cumulative cost is ten times what transformation costs.
+For others, the pain is not quite there yet.
 Just be honest about where you are.

 How Transformation Actually Works